modxcms/fred/docs/themer/cmp/themes.md

 When you create a Theme, Fred will automatically create a directory named for the theme in `assets/themes/{{theme-name}}`.
 Use this to store all your theme-specific assets like images, css, fonts and javascript.

+**IMPORTANT NOTE:** As of 1.0, Fred currently does not support exporting Media Sources.
+If you have used them in your Theme, please include instructions on setting them up in your README file.

 ### Default Element

 The default element setting allows you to chose a default Fred Element and target area for placing the content on existing documents.
 The setting is formatted as `ID|target` where ID is the identification number of the Fred Element and the target is the HTML object within containing a `data-fred-name` attribute.
 This is useful for converting a standard resource to Fred, as it will place the existing content in the default element.